 Cost Performance Index VS Schedule Performance Index

 Cost Performance Index (CPI) and Schedule Performance Index (SPI) are two factors and are used to calculate and analyze the effectiveness and productivity of a project.
-The difference among the two is one calculate expense at the same time as the other measures the calendar.
+The difference between the two is one calculates expense at the same time as the other measures the calendar.

-By the help of these two working together permits a project manager to estimate final project accomplishment evaluations.
-This includes the information like will the project be in the allocated budget and will it finish on time or not.
+By the help of these two workings together permits a project manager to estimate final project accomplishment evaluations.
+This includes information like will the project be within the allocated budget and will it finish on time or not.